cryptiklemur/view-model-bundle/README.md

 }
 ```

-You dont have to follow the same namespace structure, but it allows for a cleaner structure.
+You don't have to follow the same namespace structure, but it allows for a cleaner structure.
 This view model would be the view model for the IndexController's indexAction.

 #### To Use the View Model